oiv-an/Voice/README.md

 *   **Clipboard:** Automatic copying and pasting of recognized text.

 ## Changelog

+### v2.2.1
+*   **Freeze Fix:** Fixed a critical bug that caused the application to freeze when quickly pressing hotkeys (Ctrl+Win) or their combinations.
+Optimized recording and processing threads.

 ### v2.2.0
 *   **Recognition History:** Added a "History" button (🕒) to the main window.
 You can now view the last 50 recordings, see both raw and processed text, and copy either version.